agogs/java-holiday-api/README.md

 The API provider doesn't have a java client library, so I developed one and it is very simple to use.
 Lookup https://holidayapi.com/ for required and optional parameters

+**Logging**: The application uses log4j to log events.
+Provide the logging configuration by having the file log4j.xml in the classpath.

+You can download the pre-configured configuration file from the directory `<project_root>/log4j/log4j2.xml`

 **Usage:**

 ```